Best Travel Insurance for Domestic Trips (2026)

 What Does Domestic Travel Insurance Cover?

-Trip cancellation and interruption reimburse 100% to 150% of nonrefundable costs when you must cancel before departure or cut your trip short due to illness, injury, death of a family member, weather events, or other covered reasons.
+Trip cancellation and interruption reimburse 100% to 150% of nonrefundable costs when you must cancel before departure or cut your trip short.
+Covered reasons include illness, injury and severe weather events.

 Medical evacuation covers transport to appropriate medical facilities when local hospitals can't provide necessary care.
 Benefits range from $50,000 to $1,000,000.
 Evacuations from remote areas or during natural disasters can cost tens of thousands without coverage.